BestTimesToVisit.com Logo

 Merseyrail Network

 Tip:Download the Merseyrail app for live updates and ticket purchasing.
-Avoid rush hour (7:30-9:30 AM and 4:30-6:30 PM) if possible, as trains can get very crowded.
-Always tap your ticket on the reader at the barrier; failing to do so can result in a penalty fare.
+Avoid rush hour (7:30-9:30 AM and 4:30-6:30 PM on weekdays) if you prefer a less crowded experience.
+Always tap your ticket at the barrier; failing to do so can result in a penalty fare.
+Locals often queue neatly on the platform, so follow suit.

 Local Buses (Stagecoach & Arriva)